segmentio/inbound/README.md

 ### Why is the matchers API asynchronous?

-Even though most matchers do synchronous string matching, leaving the API asynchronous allows matchers that fill in more semantic information about the referrer by hitting an API.
+Even though most matchers do synchronous string matching, leaving the API asynchronous allows matchers that fill in more semantic information about the referrer by hitting some sort of API.

 ## License

 ```
 WWWWWW||WWWWWW